aphp/edsnlp/docs/pipes/core/contextual-matcher.md

 13. Window size for detection
 14. Keep main entity
 15. Keep furthest extraction
-16. Source label for lymphoma
+16. Optional source label for solid tumor.
+This can be useful to know which pattern matched the entity.
 17. Regex patterns for lymphoma
 18. Apply regex on normalized text
 19. Exclude Hodgkin lymphoma
 20. Window size for exclusion
+21. Optional source label for lymphoma.
+This can be useful to know which pattern matched the entity.

 Let's explore some examples using this pipeline: